Iron-Matrix4/ha-addons/jarvis_ai/README.md

 ```
 "What's my schedule for today?"
-"Add meeting with John tomorrow at 2pm"
+"Add meeting with John at lunch today"
+"Add dentist appointment tomorrow at 2pm with my color"
+"Remember my color is blue"
+"When was the last time I had lunch with Sarah?"
+"Search past events for doctor"
 "Remind me to take out the bins when I get home"
 "Set a timer for 10 minutes"
 "What's the time?"